 “These five dynamic women have made meaningful impacts on our county, and it is quite fitting for them to be honored by the Commission for Women in the Hall of Fame,” said Ball.
 “Our communities are more empowered because of their dedicated service to others and I am grateful for their contributions to Howard County."

-Due to the current restrictions on large events in the wake of the Coronavirus pandemic, the Women’s Hall of Fame ceremony, previously scheduled for Thursday, March 26 has been cancelled.
-Visit our Facebook page over the next two weeks as we highlight the lives and achievements of these five local women.
+Due to the restrictions on large events in the wake of the Coronavirus pandemic, the live Women’s Hall of Fame ceremony was cancelled.

 The essay contest was open to all Howard County high school and middle school students, including public, private or home-schooled students.
 The 2020 theme, “Valiant Women of the Vote” celebrates both the women who fought for a woman’s right to vote in the United States, and the centennial of the 19th Amendment.
 Congratulations to the essay contest winners; click on their names, below, to read their thoughtful submissions.